 One can come to enjoy Johnston Canyon from the trails and walkways that can lead you down into the Canyon.
 However, the real winter activity here is ice climbing on one of the many frozen waterfalls.
 Head to Yamnuska for excellent ice climbing guides to take you there for the day.

 Ha Ling Peak is a wonderful hike and one of the most scenic peaks near Canmore, Alberta.
-This is an excellent trail that has exposed scrambling as well as steep sections that care should be taken in the winter, and snowshoes will help in several sections of the hike.
+This is an excellent trail that has exposed scrambling as well as steep sections.
+Snowshoes will help in several sections of the hike.

 Most think of Alberta as only a summer haven.
-Winter may not be for all, only those that can bear the cold temperatures, sometimes the wind and snow to come with it.
-For the bold who do enjoy the outdoors and nature, even in Winter, Alberta is a perfect choice to connect with the land, often with solitude, while enjoying hiking, snowshoeing, dog sledding, skiing or one of the many other winter activities in Alberta, Canada.
+For those that can bear the cold temperatures, winter is an excellent time to explore.
+For the bold who do enjoy the outdoors and nature, even in winter, Alberta is a perfect choice to connect with the land, often with solitude, while enjoying hiking, snowshoeing, dog sledding, skiing or one of the many other winter activities in Alberta, Canada.